sourcegraph/sourcegraph-jetbrains/README.md

 # Sourcegraph for JetBrains IDEs [![JetBrains Plugin](https://img.shields.io/badge/JetBrains-Sourcegraph-green.svg)](https://plugins.jetbrains.com/plugin/9682-sourcegraph)

-The Sourcegraph plugin for JetBrains IDEs enables you to quickly open and search code on Sourcegraph easily and efficiently in JetBrains IDEs such as IntelliJ.
-This plugin works with most JetBrains IDEs:
+- Search snippets of code on Sourcegraph.
+- Copy and share a link to code on Sourcegraph.
+- Quickly go from files in your editor to Sourcegraph.

+The plugin works with all JetBrains IDEs including:

 - IntelliJ IDEA
 - IntelliJ IDEA Community Edition